LighghtEeloo/flow.er/memo.md

 - [x] Queue-preserving deletion.
 - [x] Delayed deletion (with safe-lock).
 - [ ] No double backspace && no force delete.
+- [ ] New cube as root / orphan.
+What to show on startup?